Cloak Network (CLOAK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Cloak Network Historical Price

-According to the latest data gathered on Cloak Network live price page, the current price of Cloak Network is 0.00568583USD.
-The circulating supply of Cloak Network(CLOAK) is 100.00M CLOAK , giving it a market capitalization of $568.58K.
+According to the latest data gathered on Cloak Network live price page, the current price of Cloak Network is 0.00563108USD.
+The circulating supply of Cloak Network(CLOAK) is 100.00M CLOAK , giving it a market capitalization of $563.17K.

 - 30 Days0.00%$ --$ 0.008771$ 0.003381